-North of downtown, the former downtrodden Wynwood neighborhood is developing, with an impressive mix of one-of-a-kind shops and art galleries, public art displays, see-and-be-seen bars, slick restaurants, and plenty of eye-popping graffiti.
+North of Downtown, the formerly downtrodden Wynwood neighborhood has arrived, with an impressive mix of one-of-a-kind shops and art galleries, public art displays, see-and-be-seen bars, slick restaurants, and plenty of eye-popping graffiti.
 Wynwood’s trendiness has proven infectious, also taking root in proximate neighborhoods.
 One thing is still missing from the emerging landscape: a decent hotel.
 On a positive note, it’s kept the Wynwood vibe more local and less touristy.
-The downside: you’ll need a vehicle to get here, and though in close proximity to one another, you’ll also need a vehicle to get to nearby Midtown and The Design District.
+The downside: you’ll need a vehicle to get here, and though in close proximity to one another, you’ll also need a vehicle to get to nearby Midtown and the Design District.